 - Discounts on Reserve tasting or special wine and food pairings

-With how often people are dining out these days, there are plenty of opportunities to earn a bunch of points and miles that you can put toward your next adventure.
-The key is figuring out which points will be most valuable to you.
-For us, we’re big fans of transferable points.
-We certainly don’t mind some dining perks to top it off.
+With how often people are dining out these days, there are plenty of opportunities to earn a bunch of points and miles that you can put toward your next adventure, just from the age old joy of eating food.
+The key is figuring out which points will be most valuable to you, and what card fits well in your wallet, in terms of annual fee, transfer partners and more.